tbquyen/djunit/README.md

 djUnit uses ASM and BCEL, and has an added original extension.<br>
 If Virtual Mock Objects is used, it enables creation of Mock Object at low cost, and it can also write simple tests.

-You can find more detailed information at the following link: [wiki](/wiki)
+You can find more detailed information on this Wiki.

 ## Tips
 Default settings can be overridden by adding VM Arguments: